David Goodis: Marriage and divorce

-Until recently, it was generally believed that Goodis never married.
+Until the late 2000s, it was widely believed that Goodis never married.
 His friend Harold "Dutch" Silver said Goodis never spoke of a wife, and no wife was mentioned in Goodis's obituary.
 Attorney correspondence also repeatedly stated that Goodis never married.

 However, research by Larry Withers and Louis Boxer has produced a marriage license for Goodis and Elaine Astor.
 It shows that they were married on October 7, 1943, by Rabbi Jacob Samuel Robins, Ph.D., at Ohev Shalom Congregation, 525 South Fairfax Avenue, Los Angeles.
 According to a divorce decree found in the attic of Philadelphia's City Hall, Astor received a divorce on January 18, 1946.

 Withers is Astor's son by a later marriage.
 He learned about her marriage to Goodis only after her death in 1986 from a stroke.

 Return to Philadelphia

 In 1950, Goodis returned to Philadelphia, where he lived with his parents and his schizophrenic brother Herbert.
 At night, he prowled the underside of Philadelphia, hanging out in nightclubs and seedy bars, a milieu he depicted in his fiction.
 Cassidy's Girl (1951) sold over a million copies, and he continued to write for paperback publishers, notably Gold Medal.
 There was a renewed interest in his works when François Truffaut filmed his 1956 novel Down There as the acclaimed Shoot the Piano Player (1960).

-Goodis died at 11:30 pm on January 7, 1967 at Albert Einstein Medical Center, Northern Division, not far from his home.
+Goodis died at 11:30 pm on January 7, 1967, at Albert Einstein Medical Center, Northern Division, not far from his home.
 He was 49.
 His death certificate lists "cerebral vascular accident," meaning a stroke, as the cause of death.
 Days earlier, Goodis had been beaten while resisting a robbery.
 Some have attributed his death to his injuries.
-It is also that he died while shoveling snow.
+(It is also said that he died while shoveling snow.)
 He was buried in Roosevelt Memorial Park in Pennsylvania.